garettridge/SA_forum_scraper/readme.md

 Known Bugs:

-Processing a thread in pieces (across multiple scraper runs) will break any post quote links that go to before the current run.
+You have to babysit it while it's running a bit, because sometimes it will stop (at the point of a Tweet "timing out") and needs to get manually unstuck by hitting the back button on the tab getting scraped.
+Then it continues fine.

+Missing tweet images:
     Videos in embedded tweets might not show their preview images at all.

     Intermittent: Rarely, tweet images or preview cards don't load, possibly due to timing issues while checking for them.

+Processing a thread in pieces (across multiple scraper runs) will break any post quote links that go to before the current run.

 Intermittent: Pause/resume weirdness; not tested much.